optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 #### Current situation

-As other functions in estimagic, `get_benchmark_problems` follows a design where behavior can be switched on by a bool and configured by an options dictionary.
+As other functions in optimagic, `get_benchmark_problems` follows a design where behavior can be switched on by a bool and configured by an options dictionary.
 The following arguments are related to this: